 As the nights get longer, the air tends to get chillier and many of us start leaving doors and windows closed more often.
 The air can get stale.
 Scent plays a giant part in our emotional well being and having everything shut up gives us a chance to fill our home with smells of our choosing.
 Fall is a great time for warm, spicy scents.

 Use scented candles at the table if that’s easiest.
 Make potpourri from apple peels and cinnamon sticks and let is simmer easily on the stove for some added moisture in the air as well as scent.
-Diffuse essential oils (this particular blend is my favorite, I’m terrible at blending them on my own).
+Diffuse essential oils.